Ria424/developers-animatesdk-docs/Document_object/Document59.md

 #### Description

-Method; enables the specified filter for the selected objects.
+Method; Enables the specified filter for the selected objects.

 #### Example